dskindell/ggmo/README.md

 1. Cannot declare multiple global mock objects for functions with optional parameters.
 You can provide at most 1 global mock class signature for each function/symbol.
+2. Currently the maximum function signature that can be mocked is 10 parameters which was the max for GoogleMock when this API was written.

 ### Who do I talk to? ###